 Our Reception and Y6 children have their height and weight monitored and we have sight and hearing tests in Reception with another hearing check in Y1.
-Staff deliver sex and relationships education with our Y6 children and parents have the legal right to withdraw their child from this if they want to.
-We hold enrichment weeks and workshops on cyber bullying and online safety with all children.
+Staff deliver sex and relationships education with our children in line with RSE guidelines.
+Parents have the right to withdraw their child from the sex education aspect of this part of the curriculum but not the relationships education.
+Our curriculum teaches children about issues regarding cyber bullying and provides them with knowledge about how to stay safe online.